erathorn/MCPhylo.jl/Readme.md

 **Note** This package uses multithreading. (https://docs.julialang.org/en/v1/base/multi-threading/)

 An initial running version is shown in the file `tester.jl`.
-The general setup is as in the original Mamba package.
+The general setup is as in the original MCPhylo package.

-In addition to the distributions supported by `Mamba` and the `Distributions` package there are currently three distributions for trees supported by the `MCPhylo` package.
+In addition to the distributions supported by `MCPhylo` and the `Distributions` package there are currently three distributions for trees supported by the `MCPhylo` package.

 * CompoundDirichlet (Zhang, Rannala and Yang 2012.
 (DOI:10.1093/sysbio/sys030))